eljefe303030/Melius/README.md

 * Disable frame generation if you get crashes.
 Otherwise use the correct one for your hardware if needed.
 Do not use sharpening in both gpu driver and ReShade.
 * Film Grain Intensity set to zero

+**Enabling Enemy Healthbars**
+[This guide by AldmerExile takes you step by step through the process](https://github.com/eljefe303030/Melius/blob/main/assets/docs/Enabling%20Enemy%20Healthbars%20(Melius).pdf). *note, you need to enter the console commands each time*

 ## Note for Content Creators

 Some of the added music in the list cannot be played on YouTube/Twitch or other platforms due to DMCA rules.
 To circumvent this, I recommend either disabling the mod PopcornTime or disabling in-game music by lowering the volume to 0% in the audio settings.